 It is important to remember that in the context of the ADA, "disability" is a legal term rather than a medical one.

-The ADA defines a person with a disability as a person who has a physical or mental impairment that substantially limits one or more major life activity.
-This includes people who have a record of such an impairment, even if they do not currently have a disability.
+The ADA defines a person with a disability as a person who has a physical or mental impairment that substantially limits one or more major life activities.
+This includes people with a record of such an impairment, even if they do not currently have a disability.
 It also includes individuals who do not have a disability but are regarded as having a disability.

 What are major life activities?

-Major life activities are those functions that are important to most people’s daily lives.
-Examples of major life activities are breathing, walking, talking, hearing, seeing, sleeping, caring for one’s self, performing manual tasks, and working.
+Major life activities are those functions that are important to most people's daily lives.
+Major life activities include breathing, walking, talking, hearing, seeing, sleeping, caring for oneself, performing manual tasks, and working.
 Major life activities also include major bodily functions such as immune system functions, normal cell growth, digestive, bowel, bladder, neurological, brain, respiratory, circulatory, endocrine, and reproductive functions. https://adata.org/publication/disability-law-handbook

-The Southwest ADA Center is a program of ILRU (Independent Living Research Utilization), at TIRR Memorial Hermann in Houston, Texas.
+The Southwest ADA Center is a program of ILRU (Independent Living Research Utilization) at TIRR Memorial Hermann in Houston, Texas.
 The Center is funded by a grant (H133A110027) from the Department of Education's National Institute on Disability and Rehabilitation Research (NIDRR).
 NIDRR is not an enforcement agency.
-The information herein is intended solely as informal guidance and is neither a determination of your legal rights or responsibilities under the Americans with Disabilities Act (ADA), nor binding on any agency with enforcement responsibility under the ADA and other disability-related laws.
+The information herein is intended solely as informal guidance.
+It is neither a determination of your legal rights or responsibilities under the Americans with Disabilities Act (ADA) nor binding on any agency with enforcement responsibility under the ADA and other disability-related laws.
 Contact Us: Southwest ADA Center www.southwestada.org 800-949-4232 or 713-520-0232 v/tty